AbdallahHemdan/Sorting-Visualizer/README.md

 _With the functionality of_ ⏳(**_Processing Speed Control_**)  _and_   📏(**_Array Size Control_**)
 ## ⚙ How it works ?!
 -------------------
-**_Here in our model, each element value is represented by ```THE SIZE OF THE BAR``` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right._**
+**_Here in our model, each element value is represented by ```THE SIZE OF THE BAR``` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right**

-**-The algorithms moves the items around by swapping elements, Without using any addational memory with creating another array._**
+**_The algorithms moves the items around by swapping elements, Without using any addational memory with creating another array.**

 ## 📷 ScreenShots
 ------------------